-‘How the hell dare he’: Biden defends memory after special counsel report
+‘How the hell dare he’: Biden angrily defends memory after alleged lapses

 US president says his memory is ‘fine’ after special counsel report says he could not recall the year his son died.